Estimate Hitting Time by Hitting Probability for Elitist Evolutionary Algorithms: Comparison of Two Algorithms

 \subsubsection{The (1+1) EA Using Feasibility Rules}

 It is sufficient to consider feasible solutions because infeasible solutions are worse than the empty knapsack.
-According to the lower bound \eqref{equ:LinearLowerBound2} in Theorem \ref{the:TimeBounds}, the mean hitting time from the empty knapsack to the global optimum is
+According to the lower bound \eqref{equ:LinearLowerBound2} in Theorem \ref{the:TimeBounds}, the mean hitting time from the empty knapsack to the global optimal set $L_{(0,0;n-2)} \cup L_{(1,0;0)}$ is

 Since $ L^+_{(0,1;1)} =L_{(1,0;0)} \cup L_{(0,0;[n/2+2,n-2])},$ the transition probabilities

 and then the transition probability

 Thus, the mean hitting time